openSUSE/suse-vscode-doc/README.md

 TIP: you can install the extensions from the editor by pressing `CTRL+SHIFT+X` and typing the name of the extension.

+TIP: You can view all settings specific to an extension by pressing `CTRL+SHIFT+P`, then typing the initial letters of the extension name, such as `daps`

 ### Required extensions
 * DAPS - run `daps` commands from VSCode (requires `daps` package installed)
 * Vale VSCode - document style checker (requires `vale` package installed)